ohiocodehunter/ohiocodehunter/README.md

 ### Hi there 👋, My name is Karan
 👨‍💻 Karan - Software Engineer & Full Stack Wizard

 Hey there!
-I'm Karan, a seasoned software engineer with 10+ years of experience.
+I'm Karan, a seasoned software engineer with Fresher of experience.
 I specialize in crafting mesmerizing digital experiences using HTML5, CSS3, Bootstrap, React, JavaScript, MongoDB, and more.
 From frontend magic to backend wizardry, I bring ideas to life with elegance and precision.
 With React and JavaScript, I innovate to create dynamic web applications that push boundaries.
 MongoDB is my go-to for unraveling data mysteries and architecting scalable solutions.
 I thrive in dynamic environments, where challenges fuel my passion for excellence.
 Let's collaborate and turn your vision into reality!

 Skills:  REACT / JS / HTML / CSS / Bootsrap / MongoDB / Node.Js / Express /SQL/